aliafsahnoudeh/iran-wildfire-mcp-server/README.md

 ## TODO

-- Convert all dates and times in the human-readable format to Iran's local time zone.
+- Convert all dates and times in the human-readable format.